AaronGullickson/git_cheat_sheet/README.md

 getwd()
 ```

-The working directory should be the same as the top-level of the directory that you want to make it into a git repository.
+The working directory should be the same as the top-level of the directory that you want to make into a git repository.
 Once you are sure that this is correct, simply type the following into the R console:

 ```r
 # Create an R project in the current working directory.
 Note that this command